Kavex/Valve-Index-Face-Eye-Tracking-DIY/README.md

 *   **Wire 28 AWG**
 *   **Tracker Boards**: https://www.aliexpress.us/item/3256804601970891.html

-Get 3 Seeed Studio XIAO ESP32S3 with the Camera Module
+Get 3 Seeed Studio XIAO ESP32S3 with the Camera Module, You can use other types of ESP32s if you want but these are the smallest to us.
+Honestly worth the extra few bucks.

 ![image](https://github.com/user-attachments/assets/cc51ce85-b8ad-46c3-86c3-22354182edf3)